-Japan's anime character merchandising market reached 669 billion ven in 2022.
-100.9% 300.0 of the previous year.
-Various characters from different kinds of media like Pocket Monsters, Chiikawa, ONE PIECE, SPY x FAMILY, and Detective Conan kept the favorable 200 (progress up in 2022.
+Japan's anime character merchandising market reached 669 billion yen in 2022.
+100.9% of the previous year.
+Various characters from different kinds of media like Pocket Monsters, Chiikawa, ONE PIECE, SPY x FAMILY, and Detective Conan kept the favorable progress up in 2022.
 Events, pop-up shops, and character cafes set up to commemorate the release of anime movies saw vigorous sales of character merchandise.
 It can be seen that a return to real-life sales over digital is happening.
-The character target base has 100.0 expanded from core fans to kids and families, and the continuation of long-lasting kids and family anime such as Pocket Monsters and Detective Conan means that their 0.0
+The character target base has expanded from core fans to kids and families, and the continuation of long-lasting kids and family anime such as Pocket Monsters and Detective Conan means that their demographics have spread to older fans.